thsu1031/Coffee-Shops-with-Mongo-Express-and-Node/README.md

 - [ ] Fix 400 Bad Request Error for review page.
 - [ ] Display the number of reviews in location list page.
-- [ ] Sort the coffee shops according to the corresponding ratings
+- [ ] Sort the coffee shops according to the corresponding ratings.